-- Our School of Education Graduate Program is consistently ranked as one of the top education schools by US News & World Report’s “America’s Best Graduate Schools.
+- Our School of Education Graduate Program is consistently ranked as one of the top education schools by US News & World Report’s “America’s Best Graduate Schools“.
+In 2017, we were ranked 32nd in the nation (379 schools granting doctoral degrees were surveyed).

 - Our Mathematics Education Undergraduate Program for Elementary Teachers received the national 2013 Wisniewski Award, given by the Society of Professors of Education for demonstrating “singularly significant contributions to the theory and practice of teacher education.”

-- The Delaware Center for Teacher Education not only received reaccreditation by the National Council for Accreditation of Teacher Education (NCATE) for teacher preparation and advance preparation levels, but they received special congratulations as the Board “cited no areas for improvement relative to any of the standards.”
+- The Delaware Center for Teacher Education were reaccredited by the National Council for Accreditation of Teacher Education (NCATE) for teacher preparation and advance preparation levels, receiving a special congratulations from the Board who identified “no areas for improvement relative to any of the standards.”

-Our faculty are leaders in their field, not only recognized for their expertise, but also dedicated to supporting their students as they pursue their education.
+Our faculty are leaders in their field, not only recognized for their expertise, but also dedicated to supporting our students as they pursue their education.

 - Excellence in Advising and Mentorship Award